learnbyexample/Python_Basics/README.md

 Introduction to Python - Syntax, working with Shell commands, Files, Text Processing, and more...

-* Content here is for a one-day workshop for Python beginners
+* Suitable for a one/two day workshop for Python beginners
 * [Python curated resources](https://github.com/learnbyexample/scripting_course/blob/master/Python_curated_resources.md) for more complete resources list, including tutorials for beginners
 * For more related resources, visit [scripting course](https://github.com/learnbyexample/scripting_course)